60 Miles - Flat Tire; Hitchhiked to Deming; Continental Divide; Frontage Road to Deming, NM - February 23, 2017

 had been here six years earlier with Tom Vossman and got a better shot with him.
 (See photo below.)

-NOTE: Do you see my tattering glove?
+NOTE: Do you see my tattered glove?
 When I posted this online in real-time,

 Erik Digre and Eva Merrill joked about them and made donations so I could buy new ones.
-I wouldn't buy new gloves until I was in
+Much thanks!
+(I wouldn't buy new gloves until I was in

 No hands on the handlebar. :)